top of page

 3. Develop a Proposal: Prepare a comprehensive development proposal that includes details such as the site layout, housing design, landscaping plans, and sustainability measures.
 Consider incorporating elements that align with the rural character and minimize the impact on the environment.

 4. Planning Application Submission: Submit a planning application to the local planning authority.
-The application should include all the necessary documents, such as site plans, design drawings, environmental assessments, and any required reports or studies.
+The application should include all the necessary documents, such as site plans, digital mapping, design drawings, environmental assessments, and any required reports or studies.

 5. Public Consultation: In many cases, a period of public consultation will follow the submission of the planning application.
 This allows the local community and stakeholders to review the proposal and provide feedback.
 It is important to address any concerns raised during this process.